ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``NEW_LSCALE``: (Default: "TRUE")
-   Use correct formula for converting a spatial legnthscale into spectral space.
+   Use correct formula for converting a spatial legnth scale into spectral space.

 Specific Humidity (SHUM) Perturbation Parameters
 ---------------------------------------------------